tanmaster/testing/README.md

 #testing
-I will use this repo to upload software which I used to do assignments for uni.
+I will use this repo to upload software which was created for solving uni assignments.